wireseo/tp/docs/UserGuide.md

 #### 6.6.1 Viewing a list of all `Students` : `-s`

-Shows a list of all students under the tutor in Jarvis.
+Shows a list of all `Students` under the tutor in Jarvis.
 Please take note of the command inputted into the command box to understand how the respective commands are inputted.

 <br>**Format: `view -s`**